 Heracles took the lion's carcass away.
 He made a cloak out of the skin and a helmet out of the head.
 Pictures of him nearly always show him clothed in the skin of the Nemean Lion.
 The spirit of the lion was placed in the sky, where, no longer deadly, it has become beautiful.
 VIRGO

 August 23 – September 22

 This constellation is said to be the figure of a goddess, not an animal or a human.
 According to Greek legend, during the Golden Age (often thought to be under Titan rule instead of Olympian) the gods and goddesses lived on Earth among men.
 Things began to change in the beginning of the Olympian era.
 Zeus was a harsh and strict ruler during these times, as many new rulers tend to be.
 He saw humans as rather lowly creatures who were far beneath immortals, and in fact should be treated as animals.
-Share a free sample Personal Astrology Profile.
-What makes you unique?
-Discover a snapshot of the cosmos at your birth and the forces that shape you.
+Share a free sample 2015 Jobs and Money Forecast.
+Master your money and attain success with this startlingly accurate forecast!